kerinl/RDC-Debian/README.md

 or
 `ifconfig`<br />

-### 11) On you Windows machine, type _rdc_ in start menu and login with your Linux username and password.
+### 11) On you Windows machine, type _rdc_ in start menu, enter your Linux machine IP.
+A new window will open.
+Log in with your Linux username and password.